saucer/saucer/README.md

 ### Mirrors

-Saucer is also available on: [Codeberg](https://codeberg.org/saucer/saucer)
+This repository can also be found on: [Codeberg](https://codeberg.org/saucer/saucer)

 </div>